 The Utah Attorney General conducted a two-year investigation into Petersen before charges were filed.
 The probe began following a call to a human-trafficking tip line made in October 2017.
 Staff at several Salt Lake City area hospitals reported an “influx” of women from the Marshall Islands delivering babies and then putting them up for adoption.

 Petersen’s adoption work was characterized as a “baby mill” by one horrified adoptive family according to a DeseretNews report.
-The Marshallese women Petersen worked with in Utah received little to no prenatal care.
-Large groups of these pregnant women would stay at a property Petersen owned prior to their giving birth.
+The Marshallese women Petersen who worked within Utah received little to no prenatal care.
+Large groups of these pregnant women would stay at a property Petersen owned before their giving birth.
 Despite being an Arizona resident, the accused attorney had bought a four-bedroom split-level house in the Salt Lake City suburb of West Valley City in 2017.
 As reported by Fox 10 Phoenix, one Utah couple told police they visited a property Petersen owned and found fifteen women there sleeping on mattresses on the bare floor.

 Petersen’s first court appearance in Utah was on November 15, 2019, at the courthouse in Salt Lake City.
 A three-day preliminary hearing was scheduled for February 10th through 12th on the eleven charges he is facing: 1 count pattern of unlawful activity; 4 counts of human smuggling; 3 counts communications fraud; and 3 counts sale of a child.